enrightc/The-Gourmet-Cake-Club/README.md

 The following information provides an overview of the features found within the website.

 ### **Navigation:**
-  - The website features a fully responsive navigation bar located at the top opf the website, showcasing links to 'Home,' 'Cake of the Month,' and 'Baking Tips.'
-Positioned at the center of the navigation bar, these links provide easy access to different sections of the website.
+  - The website features a fully responsive navigation bar located at the top of the website, showcasing links to "Home", 'Cake of the Month", and "Baking Tips", positioned at the center of the navigation bar, these links provide easy access to different pages of the website.
   - The navigation bar maintains a fixed position, ensuring visibility at the top of the page as users scroll.
-Adjacent to the navigation bar's left side is a discreet yet site logo, serving as a direct link to the home page.
+Adjacent to the navigation bar's left side is a discreet site logo, serving as a direct link to the home page when clicked from any other page.
-  - On the right side of the navigation bar, a 'Sign Up' link calls users to subscribe for monthly updates.
+  - On the right side of the navigation bar, a "Sign Up" link calls users to subscribe for monthly updates.
 Clicking this link opens a modal where users can submit their email addresses.
   - For a seamless experience on smaller devices, the navigation bar gracefully collapses into a hamburger menu.
-The website logo remains on the left, and to the right, the hamburger menu icon appears.
-Activating the hamburger menu expands the navigation options, now including the 'Sign Up' link at the end of the list.
+When viewed on a small device The website logo remains on the left, and to the right, the hamburger menu icon appears.
+Activating the hamburger menu expands the navigation options, now including the "Sign Up" link at the end of the list.
 This thoughtful design ensures easy navigation and engagement, regardless of the user's device.

 Navigation bar on large devices:
 ![Navigation bar](docs/readme_images/navigation-bar.png)